TEAMLIGHTSABERS/FRC_2022-2023/README.md

 "{Drive_Letter}:\Users\Public\GitHub\FRC_2022-2023"

-Any files that you add or modify in this directory (the local repository) are registered with GitHub, and any changes that are different from the Remote Repository on the Web are shown in the GitHub Desktop.
-For example: In the directory above, if you open the README.md file in a text editor (ex. wordpad), change the spelling of a word, and then save the file back to the repository, the GitHub Desktop will change to look like this:
+Any files that you add, modify, or delete in this directory are compared by GitHub Desktop considers to be the offical version of that file.
+If there is a difference GitHub Desktop displays that difference in its window.
+For example: In the directory above -- if you were to open the README.md file in a text editor (ex. wordpad), change the spelling of a word, and then save the file in the repository, the GitHub Desktop will change to look like this:

 ![image](https://user-images.githubusercontent.com/54441806/206082745-758bfe6e-c9ea-4745-9dae-d1e5575a19e8.png)

-To backup the changes to your local repository to the Remote Repository on the Web, click on the "push" button a the top of the GitHub Window.
+Any change shown GetHub Desktop windows is not considered to be "official" until you commit the the change to GitHub.
+To commit the change, add a short summary of the change in the summary box above the blue "Commit to {yourname}Dev" button, then click the button.
+The change will disappear from the GitHub Desktop window, which means that the local GitHub repository considers the change to now be "official".
+To backup the change(s) of  your local repositiory to the Remote Repository on the Web, click on the "Push origin" button at the top of the GitHub Window.

 ![image](https://user-images.githubusercontent.com/54441806/206085043-25b620a6-297c-477d-adf6-412e7a08d93c.png)

-Now you can create or open Robot project files in the local repository using the Visual Studio Code editor and when you get all done you can commit them to Git storage and back them up to the Git remote storage on the Web.
+That's it.
+Now you can create or open Robot project files in the local repository using the Visual Studio Code editor and after you save them, you can commit them to local Git storage and back them up to the Git remote storage on the Web.

 # Programming Basics